Manage ProFile's password protection function

 - Open an existing file using the old generic password.

-- Select the Use generic password checkbox in the bottom-left corner of the window.
+- Select the Use generic password checkbox.

-- Select the Save button.
+- Select Save.

 The file saves with the new generic password and is now readable by ProFile.